ed-burrows/ClientServer-PQCTesting/README.md

 ````
 The programs can now be run from the command line using the following commands (N.B. the ServerApp **must** be executed prior to running the ClientApp.
 If this execution order isn't adhered to, the client will fail to connect and program execution will end immediately).
 * ServerApp
+  - When running `ServerApp`, ensure the below command is changed such that `algorithmName` is replaced with either `rsa` or `dilithium`, depending on your requirements (please note, in the case of `ServerApp`, `dilithium` provides coverage for all parameter sets of ML-DSA).

 ````
-mvn exec:java -Dexec.mainClass="org.example.ServerApp"
+mvn exec:java -Dexec.mainClass="org.example.ServerApp" -Dexec.args="algorithmName"
 ````

 * ClientApp
-  - When running ClientApp, ensure the below command is changed such that `algorithmName` represents the name of your chosen algorithm (selected from the supported algorithms above), and `serverIPAddress` is the IPv4 address of the computer ServerApp is hosted on.
+  - When running ClientApp, ensure the below command is changed such that `algorithmName` represents the name of your chosen algorithm (supported algorithms include `rsa`, `dilithium2`, `dilithium3` and `dilithium5`), and `serverIPAddress` is the IPv4 address of the computer `ServerApp` is hosted on.
+If you're testing it on a single computer, simply provide your loopback address, such as `localhost` or `127.0.0.1`
 ````
 mvn exec:java -Dexec.mainClass="org.example.ClientApp" -Dexec.args="algorithmName serverIPAddress"
 ````